Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Zillmere has an income level below the national average, according to the latest ATO data aggregated by AreaSearch for the financial year ended June 2023.
-The median income among taxpayers in Zillmere is $52,737, with an average income of $63,042.
-These figures compare to those for Greater Brisbane, which are $58,236 and $72,799 respectively.
-Based on Wage Price Index growth of 9.91% since the financial year ended June 2023, current estimates suggest a median income of approximately $57,963 and an average income of $69,289 as of September 2025.
-The 2021 Census data shows that personal income ranks at the 47th percentile ($788 weekly), while household income sits at the 30th percentile.
-Income analysis reveals that the majority of residents (33.1%, or 3,332 people) fall into the $1,500 - 2,999 income bracket, which aligns with regional trends where this cohort also represents 33.3%.
-Housing affordability pressures are severe in Zillmere, with only 79.3% of income remaining after housing costs, ranking at the 24th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Zillmere's median income among taxpayers is $52,737.
+The average income in the suburb is $63,042.
+Both figures are below the national average.
+In Greater Brisbane, the median income is $58,236 and the average is $72,799.
+Based on Wage Price Index growth of 11.36% since financial year 2023, current estimates for Zillmere's median income would be approximately $58,728 as of March 2026, with an average of around $70,204.
+Census 2021 data indicates personal income ranks at the 47th percentile ($788 weekly), and household income at the 30th percentile.
+The $1,500 - 2,999 income bracket dominates in Zillmere with 33.1% of residents (3,358 people).
+Housing affordability pressures are severe, with only 79.3% of income remaining after housing costs, ranking at the 24th percentile.

 Frequently Asked Questions - Income